-Microsoft Word for Lawyers- Marking Citations
+Microsoft Word for Lawyers- Marking Citations in Word 2013

 In this post, you will learn how to create a table of authorities for your legal documents within Microsoft Word.
 A table of authorities lists the specific references cited within a legal document along with the accompanying page numbers.
 It is like a legal bibliography.
 As when creating a table of contents or a bibliography within Word, you must first mark the citations within your legal document before you compile your table of authorities.
 When you mark a legal citation, Word will insert a hidden TA (Table of Authorities Entry) field within your document next to the cited text.
 You can then search for the next long or short citation within the document to mark or you can automatically mark each of the following occurrences of the citation within the document.